I'm A Pilates Instructor + I Don't Want A 6-Pack. Here's Why

 Diastasis occurs when the narrow band of connective tissue that runs between the two halves of the six-pack muscle becomes weakened and stretched.
 This is a fairly common condition of pregnancy, due to the pressure of the fetus against the intra-abdominal wall, and is often mild and easy to rectify … unless you have a six-pack.

 The intense abdominal contractions required to create a six-pack cause some separation of the recti muscle over time, giving an almost literal meaning to the term “ripped abs.”
 You don’t need to be pregnant, or even a woman, to develop diastasis.
 An overtrained six-pack combined with a weak core can increase risk for this condition that can cause chronic low back pain, lumbar instability, digestive issues, and hernias.

 3. You have to maintain a dangerously low level of body fat.

 I have really strong abdominals, but I’ve never seen my six-pack “pop.”
 Why?
 Because I have a healthy level of body fat and that’s not low enough.

 In my experience, a six-pack usually pops at about 10 to 14 percent body fat for women, and 6 to 12 percent for men.
 This range is hard to reach and sustain for most people, and it can also be downright unhealthy.
-I work with a lot of women in their 20s and 30s, including brides to be, and I tell them that dropping below 17 percent body fat may stop menstruation and increase the risk of infertility.
+I work with a lot of women in their 20s and 30s, including brides to be, and I tell them that dropping below 17 percent body fat may stop menstruation, increasing the risk of fertility issues.